adityakotha03/F1nsight/README.md

 - Select a driver and watch their race unfold lap by lap.
 - Switch between multiple camera views to get a closer look at race strategies and driver skills.
-- Analyze detailed graphical representations of speed, gear, and track position.
+- Analyze detailed representations of speed, gear, and track position per driver.

 ## Notice